Approximating Competitive Equilibrium by Nash Welfare: Introduction

-\emph{Weak gross substitutes (WGS)} utility functions are another broad class where a CE can be computed in polynomial time.
-Several fast algorithms have been designed for computing equilibria with WGS utilities~\cite{bei2019ascending,codenotti2005market,codenotti2005polynomial, garg2023auction}.
-While the WGS class includes many homogeneous utilities, there are also non-homogeneous examples for which the Eisenberg--Gale solution may not correspond to a CE.
+Besides homogeneous utilities, another important class where CEEI can be computed in polynomial time is \emph{weak gross substitutes (WGS)} utility functions.\footnote{A utility function satisfies the weak gross substitutes property when raising the price of one good does not decrease the demand for any other good.} Several fast algorithms have been designed for computing equilibria with WGS utilities~\cite{bei2019ascending,codenotti2005market,codenotti2005polynomial, garg2023auction}.
+While the WGS class includes many homogeneous utilities, there are also non-homogeneous examples where the Eisenberg--Gale solution may not correspond to a CE.
+Together, WGS and homogeneous utility functions cover the majority of known settings in which a CE can be computed efficiently.

-WGS and homogeneous utility functions cover most known cases where a CE can be computed in polynomial time.
-Already for the seemingly simple case of separable piecewise concave utilities, computing a CE is PPAD-hard~\cite{ChenT09}.
-In fact, it is PPAD-hard even for bounded linear utilities, when there is an upper bound on the utility from each good, i.e., $u_i(x) = \sum_{j\in \goods} \min\{v_{ij}x_j, \ell_{ij}\}$~\citep{bei2019earning}.
-Example~\ref{eg:1} shows that the set of CE can be non-convex and disconnected already for bounded linear utilities.
+In this paper, we study the relationship between two fundamental concepts in the allocation of divisible goods: competitive equilibrium and maximum Nash welfare allocations.
+We reveal a strong connection between these solution concepts that extend well beyond the classical homogeneous case.